JiawenCRevature/First-Repo/Java_Notes/Java-Intro.md

 "implements" and interface it is like an agreement has been made that the class will, somehow, implement the feature of the interface.
 Interface are also unique in that a class can implement multiple interfaces, whereas only a single class can be extended.
 # When to use abstract vs Interface
 If the only thing that needs to be shared is methods then use an interface: if you also need to share fields (variables associated with the objects) then use an Abstract class

+# Package
+NOTE: the java files have had package statements added to them: this is because I have placed them in sub directories in the Java_Notes folder, and when I moved the files into the sub directories the package statemetns were needed to ensure you could still run the files.